advanderveer/27067dd17/onl/README.md

 - _what happens if stake is deposited or released in majority group_ nothing will change it will only affected if the block in it gets finalized
 - _Can a identity commit to a pk VRF token without knowing what its gonna be?_ Then we can can base vrf solely on the round?
+Maybe make the vrf's randomness dependant on the token of the block that stores the pk commitment, this cannot be predicted.
+By committing the vrf pk the user gets assigned a (verifiable) random number for each token it generates itself.
+- _What if we close a round only when majority of stored stake has proposed?_ This can cause the minority segment of the network to halt, but maybe that is ok?

 ## Resources
 - Ouroboros Praos, simple explanation: https://medium.com/unraveling-the-ouroboros/introduction-to-ouroboros-1c2324912193